Countering Hate: Nordic Conference on Hate Speech

 13:15 – Women Under Online Fire, Þórdís Elva Þorvaldsdóttir, Writer and Social Commentator

-13:30 – Presentation of Dembra, a project offering guidance and courses for schools for the prevention of exclusion, hatespeech and antidemocratic attitudes, Peder Nustad, Head of Education at the Centerfor Studies of Holocaust and Religious Minorities and Project Leader of Dembra
+13:30 – Preventing Hate Speech and Anti-Democratic Attitudes in School, Peder Nustad, Head of Education at the Centerfor Studies of Holocaust and Religious Minorities and Project Leader of Dembra

 13:45 – Code of Ethics Against the Sharing of Offensive Material , Annette Bonde, Chief Consultant, Danish Ministry of Education